 Springtime Cuteness In The Black Hills

 Just outside of Rapid City you’ll see the gates of Bear Country USA.
 Bear Country is home to the largest collection of privately-owned black bears in the United States.
 Each spring they welcome adorable new residents to their park.
-While the fan favorite tends to be the bear cubs, they also have a variety of other new youngsters joining the family like baby wolves, foxes and bobcats.
+While the fan favorite tends to be the bear cubs, they also have a variety of other new youngsters joining the family like baby wolves, foxes, bobcats and more.
 These cuties can be found in Wildlife Walk, a portion of the attraction that can be found at the end of the drive-through park.
-You'll want to watch them run, climb, and chase each other through the grass for hours.
-It's heart melting.
+Prepare yourself to spend a good chunk of time watching these heartwarming cuties play.

 Forty-fives minutes outside of Rapid City you’ll find Custer State Park.
 If you’re heart didn’t completely dissolve after the cuteness overload of bear cubs, go ahead and kiss it goodbye now.
-This state park is home to over 1,300 free roaming bison, and when spring comes so do their clumsy, cinnamon-colored calves.
+This state park is home to over 1,450 free roaming buffalo, and when spring comes so do their clumsy, cinnamon-colored calves.
 It can be hard to keep your distance (but extremely important that you do) once you witness these fuzzy babes as they stumble and play amongst the herd.
 Custer State Park is also home to the friendly begging burros.
-These charming and snoopy animals are a lot like that friend in college who used you for your food.
-However, they're so cute you don’t even realize you're being robbed of all your healthy treats.
 If your window is rolled down expect it to be filled with one, maybe two burro noses, and their adorable baby side-kicks.
 Bighorn sheep and mountain goats are also residents of Custer State Park, though spotting them is less common.
-If you’re lucky to discover a mountain goat while hiking Black Elk Peak in late May to early June you might get a chance to see a cotton ball baby (or a kid, which is the correct name).

 Sixty minutes outside of Rapid you’ll find the entrance to Badlands National Park.
-In addition to the stunning terrain, the Badlands are home to a variety of wildlife that will add to the heart melting extravaganza of a spring visit.
-You’ll find the adorable faces of baby bison, along with the playful lambs of bighorn sheep and some timid fawns of pronghorn antelopes!
+In addition to the stunning terrain, the Badlands are home to a variety of wildlife that will add to the baby extravaganza of a spring visit.
+You’ll find the adorable faces of bison calves, along with the playful lambs of bighorn sheep and some timid fawns of pronghorn antelopes!
 Bighorn lambs stick with their mothers for a year to learn the ways of the land so you’ll most likely spot them exploring and playing along the many ridges of the Badlands.
-Pay attention to the rolling grasslands of the Badlands as well and you might catch a glimpse of a bounding, furry rump of a pronghorn fawn!